Lee Wo-shih

-Lee Wo-shih (李沃士 (Li Wòshì); born 1 April 1960) is a Taiwanese political scientist.
+Lee Wo-shih (李沃士 (Li Wòshì); born 1 April 1960) is a Taiwanese political scientist and politician.
 He was the Magistrate of Kinmen County from 20 December 2009 until 25 December 2014.

 Education

 Lee graduated from National Cheng Kung University with a bachelor's degree in naval architecture and earned a master's degree in political science from Ming Chuan University.
 He then earned his Ph.D. in political science and international relations from Xiamen University.

 Political career

 On 12 January 2008, he joined the 2008 Republic of China legislative election as an independent candidate from Kinmen constituency.
 However, he lost the election.